 The party originating the hold must notify the affected department(s) of the justification for the hold.
 A memo of resolution must be submitted to the FSCC within two weeks after the hold has been recorded.
 If a resolution has not taken place, a representative for the department(s) involved will appear before the FSCC for a decision at the next scheduled FSCC meeting.

-(5) Curriculum summary logs, which are compiled in the provost’s office, will be used to notify the academic community.
+(5) Curriculum summary logs/agendas, which are compiled in the associate provost’s office, will be used to notify the academic community.

 (6) Items appearing on the curriculum summary log (except those requiring approval by the faculty senate) will be approved automatically on the proposed approval date unless a completed hold petition has been received according to 2-50-040(4).
 The proposed approval date, assigned in the provost's office, is the date of the FSCC meeting immediately following the day the committee first reviews the log (notification date on the log).
 The time between the notification date and the proposed approval date will be at least two weeks.
 If concerns are raised, approval may be delayed while the curriculum committee contacts the originator of the proposal and concerned departments.

 (7) Emergency Approval Process.
-A curriculum proposal received during the summer for fall quarter that has been approved by the appropriate agencies (e.g., CTL, graduate studies, international studies, etc.) AND does not affect any major, minor, specialization, certificate or general education AND has an explanation of the need for an emergency approval, will be considered by the FSCC.
-The members of the FSCC will receive email notification from the academic planning office and a scanned copy of the proposal.
+A curriculum proposal received during the summer for fall quarter that has been approved by the appropriate agencies (e.g., teacher education executive council, graduate studies, international studies, etc.) AND does not affect any major, minor, specialization, certificate or general education AND has an explanation of the need for an emergency approval, will be considered by the FSCC.
+The members of the FSCC will receive email notification from the associate registrar and the Curriculog proposal.
 Available committee members will review the proposal and return a vote to approve or disapprove to the faculty senate office.
 A minimum of three votes must be received.
 If the proposal is approved notification will be sent to the department and registrar services.
 The proposal will be ratified at the first official FSCC committee meeting in the fall.

 (8) Implementation.
 Curriculum changes will be implemented by registrar services as follows: